 The firewall needs to accept incoming connections to the directory server.
 We suggest you create a rule limited to the IP address of the Proxyclick LDAP proxy server: 126.96.36.199

 We also suggest to create a separate account for accessing the directory.
 This account needs to be able to read data from the directory and to search for users.
 Write access is not required as Proxyclick will not modify directory information.

 All directory servers that support the LDAP protocol can be used.
 This includes:

 Login procedure at Proxyclick

 If you need the users to be authenticated against the LDAP directory, they need to use a login page using a special URL:

 where [alias] is used to know which directory server to access in order to validate the credentials.
 Please contact in order to get the alias (the alias is only available after we have set up the integration).

-- The user enters email address and password.
+The user enters an email address and password.

-- Another connection is opened with the user DN and the password.
-If the directory server refuses the connection, then the password is not correct and the login is refused (user gets an error message).
+Another connection is opened with the user DN and the password.
+If the directory server refuses the connection, then the password is not correct and the login is refused (the user gets an error message).
 If the connection is accepted, the credentials are correct.